nashville-software-school/server-side-python-curriculum/orientation/exercises/14_SQL_CHINOOK.md

     mkdir ~/workspace/chinook
     ```

-2. Move the `chinook.db` file to that directory
+2. Move the `Chinook_Sqlite.sqlite` file to that directory

     ```
     cp *.* ~/workspace/chinook